List of military operations involving Gurkhas: First Anglo-Sikh War (India, 1846)

 After the Anglo-Gorkha war, a conflict arose between the British and Punjab.
 Both wanted to avoid conflict.
 However, after the death of Ranjit Singh, the ruler of Punjab, the Sikh army fought wars against the British.
-In 1845 the Sikhs invaded the British territory at Satluj.
+In 1845 the Sikhs invaded British territory at Satluj.

 In December 1846, an inconclusive battle was fought at Ferozeshah, and in January 1846, the Sikhs attempted to cut the British lines of communication.
 To counter, the combined force of British, Indians, and Gurkhas was sent to intercept the Sikhs.
 The Sikhs were forced to retreat.
 The next month, a final battle was fought at Sobraon.
 Gurkha reinforcements from the Sirmoor and Nasiri Battalions took part in the battle.
 The Sikh army surrendered and peace agreement was reached in early March 1846.

 Siege of Delhi (India, 1857)

-Siege of Delhi took place in June–September 1857.
-The troops from the British East India Company who had grievances against the British officers came to Delhi.
+The Siege of Delhi took place in June–September 1857.
+Troops from the British East India Company who had grievances against British officers came to Delhi.
 To suppress the revolt, the antecedents of the modern Brigade of Gurkhas were called.
-After Delhi was recaptured, Queen's Truncheon was awarded to the battalion.
-Forces of the Nepalese Army also fought during the aggression that was sent by Jang Bahadur Rana to assist the British.
+After Delhi was recaptured, the Queen's Truncheon was awarded to the battalion.
+Forces of the Nepalese Army also fought during the conflict; these were sent by Jung Bahadur Rana to assist the British.

-Anglo Bhutan War (Bhutan, 1864)
+Anglo-Bhutan War (Bhutan, 1864)

-In 1864–1865, the British, Indian, and Gurkha forces launched a war against Bhutan in response to raids into British territory in Anglo Bhutan War and slights against envoys, initially capturing several forts with relative ease.
+In 1864–1865, the British, Indian, and Gurkha forces launched a war against Bhutan in response to raids into British territory in the Anglo-Bhutan War and slights against envoys, initially capturing several forts with relative ease.
 However, Bhutanese counterattacks, especially at Dewangiri, trapped defenders by cutting off supplies, leading to a chaotic withdrawal and significant losses.
 Reinforcements eventually recaptured Dewangiri, and after several smaller engagements, hostilities ended with the return of lost artillery.

-Second Anglo-Afghan War (Afghanistan, 1878-1880)
+Second Anglo-Afghan War (Afghanistan, 1878–1880)

-The battalion of 2nd Gurkha Rifles fought in the northern village against the Afghans.
+The battalion of 2nd Gurkha Rifles fought in the northern villages against the Afghans.
 After the war, Afghanistan came firmly under British influence.